xibosignage/xibo-manual/source/en/media_playlists.md

 ## Feature Overview:

-- Easily create a 'slide-show' of content.
+- Use to create a 'slide-show' of content.
-- Define content order.
+- Define ordering of items.
 - Includes a timeline to show how the sequence of content will play.
 - Create a Playlist of content directly on a Layout as a one time assignment.
 - Create a [re-usable list](media_playlists.html#content-creating-a-re-usable-playlist) of content independently to Layouts.